Seeking to explain Nova Scotia shootings: Inside the ‘threat-sensitive brain’ - Sylvan Lake News

 According to court records, his relationship with an uncle soured in July 2015 after Wortman lost a legal battle involving a shared property in Portapique, N.S., the tiny community where he started his homicidal rampage on the night of April 18.

-Longtime neighbour John Hudson says the killer made a point of burning his uncle’s former home that night, even though he had moved away years ago.
-Among Wortman’s first victims was 49-year-old teacher Lisa McCully, who had purchased the uncle’s former home.
+Longtime neighbour John Hudson noted that among Wortman’s first victims was 49-year-old teacher Lisa McCully, who had purchased the uncle’s former home.

 “It didn’t have anything to do with Lisa,” Hudson speculated in an interview in April.
 “He didn’t have her in mind.
 He was thinking of the problems he had with his uncle.”

-Note: Note to readers: This is a corrected story.
-A previous version said the gunman burned his uncle’s former home.
-There are conflicting reports about whether it was set on fire.